-Lashawnda began her Equal Justice Works fellowship at South Carolina Appleseed Legal Justice Center where she led a juvenile reentry project primarily focused on access to education.
+Lashawnda came to Georgia Appleseed in 2019 as an Equal Justice Works Fellow.
+She began her fellowship at South Carolina Appleseed Legal Justice Center where she led a juvenile reentry project primarily focused on access to education.
 Before relocating from Florida to Columbia, SC to attend the University of South Carolina School of Law, Lashawnda was a secondary teacher, afterschool program development specialist, and college and career readiness coordinator in Florida.
 Lashawnda is a graduate of the Florida Agricultural & Mechanical University where she received a Bachelor of Arts and a Master of Science degree in English Education.

 Lashawnda is the proud mother of a 12-year-old son and enjoys spending time with family, volunteering in the community, and creating various forms of art.